Sterling near 10-mth high vs euro as debt crisis bites

 Any signs of dissent among members of the ruling coalition after Conservative Prime Minister David Cameron vetoed proposed EU treaty changes last week, to the dismay of many of his Liberal Democrat partners, could also weigh on the pound.

 "I would say since last week the outlook for sterling has probably deteriorated.
 We have always been able to say while UK fundamentals are weak we have an austerity plan and a single coherent government, but that is less clear now," Foley said.
-(Additional reporting by Jessica Mortimer; Editing by Susan Fenton)
+(Editing by Catherine Evans)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv